Chrisss93/CNN-stories/README.md

 # Notes

-## Amazon Web Services
-1. [Create EC2 instance](https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2#Instances:sort=monitoring) and launch it (I used a Linux AMI t2.medium).
-You now have a remote server that will host the app
-2. [Create VPC](https://us-west-2.console.aws.amazon.com/vpc/home?region=us-west-2) for infrastructure to control access to the server
-3. [Create a Security Group](https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2#SecurityGroups:sort=groupId) for the created VPC.
-This is where inbound/outbound traffic to the server will be defined and controlled
-4. Create Inbound Rules in the Security Group using the home IP as the source
-	* SSH connection&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(port 80)
-	* MongoDB connection&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(port 27107)
-	* RStudio server connection&nbsp;&nbsp;&nbsp;(port 8787)
-5. Download the file-key, here referred to as *file-key.pem* for SSH authentication
-6. Hide the file-key with: `chmod  400 file-key.pem`
-7. You can now access the remove server from your PC now that you have (1) the *file-key.pem* file and (2) the Public DNS of your instance, here referred to as *Pub_DNS*.
-Tunnel into the server with:

-	`ssh -i file-key.pem ec2-user@PUB_DNS`

 ## MongoDB general setup
-While we are tunnelled into the remote server, we need to setup the database infrastructure.

-1. [Install MongoDB](https://docs.mongodb.com/ecosystem/platforms/amazon-ec2/) with `sudo yum install -y mongodb-org`
+1. [Install MongoDB](https://docs.mongodb.com/ecosystem/platforms/amazon-ec2/) with `yum/brew/apt-get install -y mongodb-org`
-2. Open the mongo configuration file with the VIM text editor with: `sudo vim /etc/mongod.conf`.
+2. Open the mongo configuration file with the VIM text editor with: `vim /etc/mongod.conf`.
 If there is nothing in the file, copy and paste this [default template](https://github.com/mongodb/mongo/blob/master/rpm/mongod.conf).
 3. Press `i` which will start the **insert mode** in the VIM editor.
 Replace
 	```
 	net: